Marine Mammal Commission

 Proposal Body (limit 5 pages)

 • Introduction, Background, or Problem Statement: Introduce and provide background on the topic of the proposed project.
 Provide a brief review of prior related efforts by the research team or others.
 Indicate knowledge gaps, shortfalls of previous efforts, or challenges to further progress and describe how the proposed effort will address these issues.
 Describe the importance of the proposed work, and how it addresses the funding opportunity topic.
-Be sure to include any background information on the current knowledge of population parameters and sources of M/SI for the species and geographic area the project will address.
-If the project involves development of tools or methods to estimate fisheries-related mortality and serious injury outside the U.S., provide details on the fishery/fisheries, a background of what is currently known about marine mammal bycatch in that/those fisheries, as well as information on current or intend export of seafood to the U.S. by operators in these fisheries.
+Be sure to include any background information on the current knowledge of population parameters, sources of M/SI for the species, and geographic area the project will address.

 • Goals and Objectives: Provide statements of both the general or broad goal of the proposed project and the specific objectives that will be addressed within the scope of this proposal to make progress toward that goal.
 Provide your view of the importance or significance of the project, and how it relates to the Commission’s mission and goals.

 • Methods/Approach: Provide a detailed description of the approach and methods, including methods for data analysis, so that the reviewer can understand how you will address the specific objectives of the project.
 Describe any new methods or tools that will be developed, and any long-term data or time series samples to be used or contributed to.
-If you are not conducting original research but are developing a workshop, review panel, or other activity; describe the nature of the activity, the planned agenda or working format, likely attendees/participants, tentative dates and location of the planned activity, and how success of the activity will be measured.
+If your proposed project includes a workshop, review panel, or other activity; describe the nature of the activity, the planned agenda or working format, likely attendees/participants, tentative dates and location of the planned activity, and how success of the activity will be measured.

 • Anticipated Outcomes: Describe the short-term products and outcomes, those anticipated to occur within the scope of the effort and time span of the proposed project (e.g. one or more peer-reviewed journal articles, development of a model or method, an equipment prototype and report, completion of a workshop report).